aallam/aallam.github.io/_posts/2026-04-12-code-execution-for-mcp.md

 jemoji:
 ---

-There is a useful shift happening in MCP agent design: instead of asking the model to call one tool at a time, let it write small programs that call tools inside a controlled execution environment.
+There is a useful shift happening in agent systems that use MCP: instead of asking the model to call one tool at a time, let it write small programs that call tools inside a controlled execution environment.

 That changes the shape of the system.
 Tool definitions do not all have to sit in the model context.
 Intermediate results do not all have to be replayed through the model.
 Multi-step logic can run closer to the data it is manipulating.